This means you are soon the properties owner. It is promised that it is yours, but in the mean time keep a look out. Read More.

-It is recommended that you discuss with the owner about the settlement and transfer of all the property's utility bills, and to ensure that he/she has paid all bills due, so as to avoid complications post-contract.
+It is recommended that you discuss with the owner about the settlement and transfer of all the property’s utility bills, and to ensure that he/she has paid all bills due, so as to avoid complications post-contract of the promise of sale.
 Officially this can not be done until you have taken over the property so, it would be wise to meet or instruct the property owner a day before the sale is completed to go to Arms Limited to settle the bills so that on signing of the contract they will show you final receipt of payment to Arms Limited and you may both sign the transfer form provided by ARM Limited.

 If you are obtaining a loan from a Maltese Bank an appointment will be set at your chosen bank in their offices (usually located in Valletta) where your notary, the seller and the bank officials will be present where you will read the final deed together, payment will be made accordingly and the keys will be yours.